 Let us, for the moment, look past all the critical love AMC's Breaking Bad has garnered over the last few seasons.
 Let's set aside the boatload of Emmys and the Peabody Award it has won.
 When we trim away all that red-carpet tangle, we're left with a very simple story—one that plays out, at times, like a parable.
 It's a tale of a reasonably decent man who, for a noble purpose, "breaks bad"—and how that bad, in turn, breaks everything it touches.

 Bryan Cranston's Walter H. White stands at the center of this story—its tragic hero, its comic villain.
-He begins his journey as a high school chemistry teacher who lives a quiet, suburban life with his lovely wife, Skyler, and his disabled son.
+He begins his journey as a high school chemistry teacher who lives a quiet, suburban life with his lovely wife, Skyler, his disabled son and (after a few seasons) newborn baby Holly.
 It's clearly not the life he would've chosen, but he pushes through day by day … until he learns he has incurable lung cancer.
 Walt's dying.
 And if he dies, there'll be no one to support his family.

 So Walt signs away his soul.
 He teams up with Jesse, a former student and current petty criminal, and the two begin to cook methamphetamine—all with the object of funding Walt's experimental cancer treatment and provide for his fam.